David Butler-Jones, M.D., M.HSc., LL.D., C.C.F.P., F.R.C.P.C., F.A.C.P.M.

 Diane Morrison, C.M., O.Ont., O.Ott., B.Ed., M.P.A.

-Diane Morrison will be awarded the degree of Doctor of Laws, honoris causa, at the 9:30 a.m. ceremony on Wednesday, June 10 “in recognition of a lifetime of service dedicated to improving the lives of homeless and marginalized people in the Ottawa-Carleton community.”
+Diane Morrison was awarded the degree of Doctor of Laws, honoris causa, at the 9:30 a.m. ceremony on Wednesday, June 10 “in recognition of a lifetime of service dedicated to improving the lives of homeless and marginalized people in the Ottawa-Carleton community.”

 Diane Morrison was a school teacher for 15 years before becoming the executive director of the Ottawa Mission – a homeless shelter in the City of Ottawa.
 Ms. Morrison has revolutionized the care provided to marginalized citizens in her community.
 In her role as executive director of the Ottawa Mission, an organization that provides food and shelter to homeless men and women, she dramatically increased the scope of available inner-city services.
 Since 1991, the Ottawa Mission grew from having 75 beds to 235.